BAM-PFA/edith/readme.md

 # EDITH
-This is a work in progress webapp for use in BAMPFA a/v digital preservation.
+`EDITH` is a webapp for use in BAMPFA a/v digital preservation.
 It uses the Flask framework in a pretty basic way to
 1) provide archive staff with a few simple choices...

    * What file(s) to ingest into our digital preservation system(s)